 Get Prepared for the Event

-As the official sports drink of the adidas Auckland Marathon, Powerade will play an important role in hydrating race competitors on October 28.
+As the official sports drink of the Auckland Marathon, Powerade will play an important role in hydrating race competitors on November 2.
 There are many reasons why a sports drink can be more beneficial than drinking water during exercise.
 The two main perspectives which differentiate a sports drink from water alone are the additional supply of fuel with the hydration, and the improved absorption of fluid into the body.
-During the lead up to the adidas Auckland Marathon, we will be providing detailed hydration and nutritional advice via the official event website and these e-newsletters.
+During the lead up to the Auckland Marathon, we will be providing detailed hydration and nutritional advice via the official event website and these e-newsletters.
 Stay tuned for more!

 In 2006 Powerade launched the Isotonic formulation of Powerade sports drinks, which are designed to be in balance with your body’s fluids to give you fast hydration and energy when you need it most during exercise.